Loubnaelghazi/MINI-PROJECT-FIRST-WEBSITE-GROUPE-PROJECT-/README.md

 ## Project Report

-Check out our detailed [project report](./report/ProjectReport.pdf) for an in-depth overview of our development process, challenges faced, and design decisions made.
+Check out our detailed report(.[/report/ProjectReport.pdf](https://github.com/Loubnaelghazi/MINI-PROJECT-FIRST-WEBSITE-GROUPE-PROJECT-/blob/main/RAPPORT%20DE%20MINI%20PROJET..pdf) for an in-depth overview of our development process, challenges faced, and design decisions made.
 Your feedback is highly appreciated!

 **Please note that the project report is in French.**

 ## Usage